sebhb/appsuite/README.md

 ### Compatibility

 This tool is compatible with any App Suite 7.10.6 or higher regardless of location.
-No matter whether this is an cloud installation maintained by Open Xchange or a small custom installation, behind a VPN or not.
+No matter whether this is a cloud installation maintained by Open-Xchange or a small custom installation, behind a VPN or not.
 As long as it is reachable, it can be filled with data.

 ### Capabilities
 - Importing data